 We decided to find out by building a spreadsheet model of a very simple society in which everyone was equally wealthy and capable.
 In 50 years, would random acts of bad luck cause some people to become rich and others poor, or would it all balance out over time?

 It turns out that even with absolutely no differences in talent or effort, severe inequality can still arise just from the random shocks of wealth-depleting natural events such as serious illnesses, bad accidents, and natural disasters.
-Some households will amass vast fortunes without having done anything to justify their windfall; others, suffering from a series of unfortunate circumstances, will slide into poverty and homelessness without having done anything to warrant their impoverishment.
+Some lucky households will amass vast fortunes without having done anything to justify their windfall; others, suffering from a series of unfortunate circumstances, will slide into poverty and homelessness without having done anything to warrant their impoverishment.
 Without some sort of intervention, a society of equals will quickly stratify, with the accumulated wealth of those fortunate to be blessed by lucky happenstance soaring above the meager wealth (or debt) of those cursed by hardship, trauma, or tragedy.

-It also turns out that a few simple mitigation measures can almost completely rebalance such a society, essentially eliminating any long-term inequality.
+It also turns out that a few simple mitigation measures can almost completely rebalance a lopsided society, essentially eliminating any long-term inequality.

 Come journey with us to the Chancy Islands and see what we found:

 - Welcome to the Chancy Islands